-Sudbury Smelter
+Sudbury smelter

 In Canada, the wholly-owned Sudbury smelter treats nickel concentrate from the Strathcona mill along with Raglan and custom feed from other sources.
-The Sudbury Smelter has the capacity to produce approximately 75,000 tonnes per annum of nickel in matte and 24,000 tonnes per annum of copper in matte.
+The Sudbury smelter has the capacity to produce approximately 75,000 tonnes per annum of nickel in matte and 24,000 tonnes per annum of copper in matte.
+Production was reduced in 2015 due to a planned once-in-a-decade rebuild which took six weeks to complete.